serverpod/serverpod/packages/serverpod/README.md

 Insert a new row in the database by calling the insert method of the `db` field in your `Session` object.

     var myRow = Company(name: 'Serverpod corp.', employees: []);
-    await Company.insert(session, myRow);
+    await session.db.insert(myRow);

 After the object has been inserted, it's `id` field is set from its row in the database.

 ### Finding a single row
 You can find a single row, either by its `id` or using an expression.
 You need to pass a reference to the table description in the call.
 Table descriptions are accessible through global variables with the object's class name preceded by a `t`.

-    var myCompany = await Company.findById(session, companyId);
+    var myCompany = await session.db.findById(tCompany, companyId) as Company?;

 If no matching row is found, `null` is returned.
 You can also search for rows using expressions with the `where` parameter.
-The `where` parameter is a typed expression builder.
-The builder's parameter, `t`, contains a description of the table which gives access to the table's columns.

-    var myCompany = await Company.findSingleRow(
+    var myCompany = await session.db.findSingleRow(
-      session,
+      tCompany,
-      where: (t) => t.name.equals('My Company'),
+      where: tCompany.name.equals('My Company'),
     );

 ### Finding multiple rows
 To find multiple rows, use the same principle as for finding a single row.
 Returned will be a `List` of `TableRow`s.
+Iterate over the list to access the indivitual rows.

-    var companies = await Company.find(
+    var rows = await session.db.find(
       tCompany,
-      where: (t) => t.id < 100,
+      where: tCompany.id < 100,
       limit 50,
     );
+    var companies = rows.cast<Company>();

 ### Updating a row
 To update a row, use the `update` method.
 The object that you update must have its `id` set to a non `null` value.